roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 ---
 # Terminal Setup

-The following is used to setup the base environment used for PHD development teams.
-It is based on the following:
+The following is used to setup the base environment:

 - iterm2 ([https://iterm2.com](https://iterm2.com)) - An enhanced terminal.
 - zsh ([http://zsh.sourceforge.net](http://zsh.sourceforge.net)) - The base shell.